cross-seed/cross-seed.org/docs/basics/getting-started.md

 Use these command line flags to override the default:
 `--include-episodes --include-non-videos`

+These command line arguments are always configurable in the config.js file (generated with gen-config.)
+You won't have to specify them if they are set unless you wish to override the settings temporarily.

+Below we will cover the configuration process.

 :::

 ## Scaling Up

-Searching like above is nice, but it's pretty manual and not very useful in practice.
-In this section we'll set up a configuration file.
+Searching like the above is nice, but it's pretty manual and not very useful in practice.
+In this section, we'll set up a configuration file.
 A configuration file is not necessary to use cross-seed, but it makes things a lot easier.

 ### without Docker